Nomagno/Halfive/docs/HWVM_SPEC.md

 - The 0xFFFE register is the CARRY FLAG.
 It is SET TO ONE (1) if there is UNDERFLOW (when performing SUBSTRACTION with the `sub` or `cmp` instructions), or OVERFLOW (when performing ADDITION with the `add` instruction).
 If the operation does NOt have any overflow or underflow, it is SET TO ZERO (0).
 It otherwise SHALL be just as modifiable as the GENERAL PURPOSE MEMORY.

 - the 0xFFFF register is the ZERO FLAG.
 It is SET TO ZERO (0) if the result of an ADDITION, SUBSTRACTION, COMPARISON, BINARY OR, BINARY XOR, or BINARY AND is ZERO.
 If the operation does NOT result in zero, it is SET TO ONE (1).
 It otherwise SHALL be just as modifiable as the GENERAL PURPOSE MEMORY.
-It SHELL be always set IF THE RESULT OF ONE OF THESE OPERATIONS IS ZERO, but ALWAYS BEFORE WRITING TO THE DESTINATION ADDRESS (IF THERE IS ONE IN THE INSTRUCTION'S SPECIFICATION).
+It SHALL be always set IF THE RESULT OF ONE OF THESE OPERATIONS IS ZERO, but ALWAYS BEFORE WRITING TO THE DESTINATION ADDRESS.
+IF the result of one of this operations is NOT ZERO, it SHALL be set to ONE (1), but ALWAYS BEFORE WRITING TO THE DESTINATION ADDRESS.

-Extra note: the program counter is incremented every time an instruction is executed, however the jmp/jcz/jcnz instructions can forcible modify it without increasing it.
+Extra note: the program counter is incremented every time an instruction is executed, however the jmp/jcz/jcnz instructions can forcible modify it without increasing it, hence being the only instructions capable of taking 16-bit/integer literals.
 All instructions in a program SHALL be LINEARLY NUMBERED from ZERO (0) the first to the last, and the program counter SHALL indicate execution of each instruction at any given time.

 ***
 ### The instruction set